Shikoku 88 temples pilgrimage

 Then, the priest returns the book to you.

-Shukubo (宿坊) is visitors' or pilgrims' lodgings in a temple.
+Shukubo (宿坊) is a lodging in a temple.

 So, it is a good idea to use Shukubo as a lodging facility.